bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 And with `nonce`, the protocol is a little more complicated.
 But I really still want to go through it, because one of the innovations with `MuSIG2` is how this protocol can work with just one round trip as opposed to multiple round trips that we had with regular MuSIG.
 So the way this works is as follows.
-Each participant generates not one lowercase r that we had here, but they generate two So a music two knots is actually not one knots, but it is two knots.
+Each participant generates not one lowercase r that we had here, but they generate two So a MuSIG2 nonce is actually not one nonce, but it is two nonces.
 Let me get back here so then both of these knots are then sent to the other participants, and what then happens is that we calculate a hash that we then use as a coefficient, and that coefficient is applied only to the second nonce.
 So what happens is that we have one of the nonces being used at least once, and the other one being used some deterministic number of times.
 But we have this linear combination which guarantees that we cannot really adversarially target either one of those nonces.
 Specifically, how the coefficient is calculated is not super complicated because what we do is we add all the nonces with index 1 across all the participants, that is going to be our aggregate first nonce, and we add all the nonces with index 2, also from all the participants, and then we apply the coefficients just to the second one of the two.
-So we have these aggregate partial balances.
+So we have these aggregate partial nonces.
 And we add them up.
 We have a linear combination that is the same as doing the same linear combination individually.
 But it just makes our mathematics a little simpler, because we don't have to repeat addition.